 Diffuse Axonal Injuries

 Diffuse axonal injuries (DAI) are caused by shaking the brain back and forth–such as in a car accident.
 DAI tend to be more severe than concussions and can result in coma or even death.

 An open head injury is when an object actually penetrates the skull.
 Open head injuries often require surgery.
 Even when the victim survives, the injury can impact the victim’s cognitive function, speech, motor skills, and even vision.

 What Are the Leading Causes of Brain Injuries in Fort Lauderdale, FL?

-At Hollander Law Firm, P.A., we handle all types of traumatic brain injury cases in South Florida.
+At Hollander Law Firm Accident Injury Lawyers, we handle all types of traumatic brain injury cases in South Florida.

 Some of the most common causes of brain injuries in Fort Lauderdale include: